-From the beginning of the current fiscal year, the company applied the Group Tax Sharing system.
+The company applied the Group Tax Sharing system.
 And the company accounts for the accounting treatment and disclosure of income taxes and local income taxes and tax effect accounting in accordance with "Practical Solution on the Accounting and Disclosure Undere the Group Tax Sharing system" ASBJ PITF No.42, August 12, 2021).